KEEP - Key engaging educational practices

 In response, France Education International launched the KEEP initiative (Key engaging educational practices used by secondary school teachers to keep connected with their students following Covid-19 pandemic), which aims to identify and sustain the good practices implemented by secondary school teachers during the Covid-19 pandemic.
 It brings together Greece, Belgium, Poland and France in an Erasmus+ strategic partnership project.

-The project started in March 2021 for a duration of two years.
+The project started in March 2021 for a duration of two years and a half.

 - France Education international (FR), coordinateur du projet

 - GIP Formation tout au long de la vie – Rectorat de Nancy-Metz (FR)

 - Université Paris Cité – Laboratoire EDA (FR)

 Our partners share their experience of an Erasmus+ project:

 Surveys were conducted with volunteer secondary school teachers and groups of students, families and head teachers in each country.
 Through these surveys, we collected innovative practices for keeping in touch with pupils at a distance.
 These testimonies were contextualised in an ecosystemic report, while the teachers' practices were developed in teacher portraits.
 A transnational analysis of the collected teaching practices was carried out by the project partners, in order to build recommendations to accompany the development of digital education and prevent the risk of dropping out.

 The impact of the project